 Coca-Cola Space Science Center

-Run by Columbus State University, the Coca-Cola Space Science Center is an educational experience with gallery exhibits, a space mission simulator, planetarium and Space Shuttle artifacts.
+Columbus State University's Coca-Cola Space Science Center is an educational experience with exhibits, a space mission simulator, planetarium and Space Shuttle artifacts.

 Springer Opera House